heyralfs/heyralfs/README.md

 I'm Ralf, from Brazil (:v:).

-I'm a mathematician by background and a developer by passion (and now profession).
+I'm a mathematician by background and a developer by passion (and now profession). <br>
 I'm currently working as a software developer with React, React Native and Node.JS, and loving more and more coding with JS (:satisfied::heart:).

 Wanna say "hi"? <br>